 Still, when she determined to go west that summer, to Hollywood, there was no open break.
 Perhaps Ben thought it best to give her her head, and that with a summer in Hollywood out of her system, she would be ready to be Mrs. Hagman again.
-Perhaps she thought so her-self.
-At any rate, she had the blessing of husband and family when she first invaded Hollywood, in 1935.
+Perhaps she thought so herself.
+At any rate, she had the blessing of husband and family when she ing of husband and family when she first invaded Hollywood, in 1935.

 T was anything but exciting, this first visit.
 She saw little of the bright lights, none of the fabled gaiety.
-What she did do was toil like a robot at the Fanchon and Marco dance studios learning the latest steps.
+What she did do was toil like a robot at the Fanchon and Marco dance studios, learning the latest steps.
 In the fall she returned home, and all that winter she worked like fury.
-For a while this new fire, this fresh drive brought her some measure of satisfaction, a But as winter sense of achievement. wore on to spring she began to see a chasm opening up between the soul of her and a dancing career.
+For a while this new fire, this fresh drive brought her some measure of satisfaction, a sense of achievement.
+But as winter wore on to spring she began to see a chasm opening up between the soul of her and a dancing career.
 Finally it became all too plain-she was lost, utterly lost.